pdmosses/pdmosses.github.io/README.md

 The focus of my current research is further development of the component-based approach to semantics of programming languages, established by the **[PLanCompS](http://plancomps.org)** project, together with tool support and major case studies.

 My [old personal home page](http://cs.swansea.ac.uk/~cspdm/) at Swansea University is no longer updated, and will be removed.
-All items of potential current interest have been copied to this new home page; most of the other items have been copied to the [archives](archives.md) page.
+All items of potential current interest have been copied to this page; most of the other items have been copied to the [archives](archives.md) page.

 ## Publications